7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 There are many paths, but the Lean Manufacturing system is a great place to start!

-Proven to reduce waste by up to 80% while increasing labor productivity by up to 50%, the Lean Manufacturing system is a proven way to increase your plan’s efficiency and profits.
+Proven to reduce waste by up to 80% while increasing labor productivity by up to 50%, the Lean Manufacturing system is a proven way to increase your plan’s efficiency, and hence your profits.

-In this article, we will look at the 7 types of waste in Lean Manufacturing and 7 ways to reduce these wastes in your plant.
+In this article, Iron Bull Manufacturing will look at the 7 types of waste in Lean Manufacturing and 7 ways to reduce these wastes in your plant.

 If you haven’t read our blog post on the 5 Lean Manufacturing Principles and 10 Tools You Need For Your Manufacturing Plant, we encourage you to read that article first as an introduction to this article.